-Custom 1/2 Roof Insulation
+Custom 2/3 Roof Insulation

-The 1/2 insulation is used with the optional Solar Skylight Arc.
-If you did not specifically order the 1/2 insulation, go directly to page 20 for installing the top cover.
+The 2/3 insulation is used when the top cover has the optional Solar Skylight Arc.
+It leaves the portion of roof where the Solar Arc is located exposed for additional natural lighting.
+If you did not specifically order the 2/3 go directly to page 20 for installing the top cover.